 Why just favor horses, what about other animals going to slaughter?

-Although, I believe there is a difference between companion animals (horses, dogs, and cats) and livestock (pigs, cattle, and chickens), I do agree that all animals feel stress, pain and fear.
-I certainly oppose factory farming and demand that laws and regulations for farm animal welfare be enforced.
-Laws are passed, but what voters don't know is it's not enforced!!
-The USDA is hiding so much and not doing their job!
-The cruelty on factory farms and slaughter houses is appalling!!
+Although, I believe there is a difference between companion animals (horses, dogs, and cats) and livestock (pigs, cattle, and chickens), I'm against slaughter of all animals.
 As I did research on the slaughtering of horses, I became aware of the brutality and inhumane treatment of farm animals.
-I was so shocked and disgusted by the deplorable filthy conditions the animals lived in, the way they were handled, the suffering they experience at the farm, feedlots, and slaughter houses, I had since become a vegan.
+I was so shocked and disgusted by the deplorable filthy conditions the animals lived in, the way they were handled, the suffering they experience at the farm, feedlots, and slaughtering plants, I have since become a vegan.
+Laws are passed, but they're not enforced!!
+The USDA is hiding so much and are not doing their job!
 Since slaughter houses operate as an assembly-line (or I should say "DISASSEMBLY" line), the animals are rushed through without proper stunning procedure and therefore still conscious while getting their throats slit.
-The cruelty and suffering of ALL SLAUGHTER BOUND ANIMALS is despicable and must be stopped.
-Although I have given up consuming meat, if animals must be raised for food, they should be raised as comfortably and humanely as possible and their death should be quick, painless, and stress-free.
+The cruelty and suffering of ALL SLAUGHTER BOUND ANIMALS is despicable!
+Although I have given up consuming meat, if animals must be raised for food, they should be raised as comfortably and humanely as possible and their death should be quick, painless, and stress-free, but that will cost money and so it will never happen.
+The only way to stop the cruelty is stop eating meat and put these factory farms out of business.
 Along with my fight for horses, I'm also fighting for the welfare of farm animals.

 I urge you to learn more about factory farming and how it's not only animal abuse, but unhealthy to humans, and bad for the environment.
-Please visit these websites: Farm Sanctuary Mercy For Animals and Factory Farming Campaign from the Humane Society of the United States.
+Please visit these websites: Farm Sanctuary and Mercy For Animals.
+I also recommend documentaries Glass Walls, Food, Inc., Vegucated, and Forks over Knives.
 My final words...go vegan, if not for moral reason, at least for health reasons.